Louisville Cerebral Palsy Attorney

 Cerebral Palsy cannot be cured, but treatment options are available.
 The costs of treatment and the effects of the disease on the child's life can be overwhelming.
 Some of the causes of Cerebral Palsy are preventable and fast attention to warning signs can greatly improve a child's welfare.
 Management of Cerebral Palsy is aimed at improving movement, combined with prevention or surgical amelioration of fixed deformities.
 Cerebral Palsy is the result of negligence on the part of doctors and medical professionals.

 If you believe that you or a loved one has developed cerebral palsy, you may have legal rights.
 Brett H. Oppenheimer, PLLC can help you in this process.
-Brett is a Kentucky medical malpractice lawyer who will offer you a free consultation to discuss your situation and help you determine if you have a medical malpractice claim.
+Brett is a Kentucky cerebral palsy lawyer who will offer you a free consultation to discuss your situation and help you determine if you have a medical malpractice claim.

 Contact a Kentucky cerebral palsy attorney that can assist you in investigating your concerns.